Women in the Spanish Civil War: September 1936

 The first Spanish Republican women to die on the battlefield was Lina Odena on 13 September 1936.
 With Nationalist forces overrunning her position, the unit commander chose to commit suicide rather than to surrender.
 Her death would be widely shared by both Republican and Falangist propagandists.
 With Nationalist forces threatening her with the potential of being raped by Moorish soldiers if she does not surrender, Republicans were able to cast her as an innocent who chose death rather than to be debased and lose her honor.
 Falangist propaganda said there was never there and there was never a threat of rape.
 This made Odena's death meaningless.
 Beyond that, Falangist propaganda implied Odena had been guilty of murdering a Catholic priest a few weeks prior, with her suicide was a way of escaping punishment.

 In September 1936, the Largo Caballero Battalion which included about ten women, fought on the Sierra front.
 Those in combat included Josefina Vara.

 There are conflicting accounts by historians as to when the decision was made to remove women from the front on the Republican side.
 One side dates the decision to late fall of 1936 as the date when Prime Minister Francisco Largo Caballero gave the order.
 Others date the order to March 1937.
 What is most likely is that various political and military leaders made their own decisions based on their own beliefs that led to different groups of female combatants gradually being withdrawn from the front.
 But whatever date ascribed, women were being encouraged to leave the front by September 1936.

 October 1936

 The International Group of the Durruti Column had many women serving in it.
 Involved in fighting in October 1936 at Perdiguera, a group of these women died.
-The dead included Suzanna Girbe, Augusta Marx, Juliette Baudard, Eugenie Casteu and Georgette Kokoczinski.
+The dead included Suzanna Girbe, Augusta Marx, Juliette Baudard, Eugenie Casteu, and Georgette Kokoczynski.
 The next month, Suzanna Hans of the same group died at the battle of Farlete.